alexandre-lelain/nocode-nobug/src/pages/react-refs/index.md

 In both cases, the `ref` is a **node** and has a `type` - it is an `instance` of a JavaScript **Class** with _methods_ & _properties_.
 We will go through the details in the next section.

-`refs` allow you to manipulate an element outside of the [React's lifecycle flow](https://reactjs.org/docs/state-and-lifecycle.html), and to access some of its properties & methods in an **imprative** way.
+`refs` allow you to manipulate an element outside of the [React's lifecycle flow](https://reactjs.org/docs/state-and-lifecycle.html), and to access some of its properties & methods in an **imperative** way.

 > **Note**: While it is [discouraged](https://reactjs.org/docs/refs-and-the-dom.html) to overuse the `refs`, it can sometimes provide an efficient solution to a complex UI problem.